Gaotrees/caffe-doc/Caffe-on-EC2-Ubuntu-14.04-Cuda-7.md

 If you want to use cudnn, you'll need a copy of cudnn-6.5-linux-x64-v2.tgz, in the same directory where the script is.

-You can likely use this script for other ubuntu 14.04 installs, but you probably won't want to get rid of the lines that set TMPDIR to /mnt.
+You can likely use this script for other ubuntu 14.04 installs, but you will probably want to get rid of the lines that set TMPDIR to /mnt.

 	# Add Nvidia's cuda repository